Activities Report / InformationREPORT & INFORMATION

 • S

-A treatment that slows down the rate at which the body generates the substance causing the lysosomal storage disease, making it less likely to accumulate in the body.
+A treatment approach that slows the production of the substance causing lysosomal storage disease, thereby helping to reduce its buildup in the body.

 page top